 What makes this program unique?
 As I said earlier in this blog post, the quality of the class is directly linked to the quality of its creator.
 Andrea has a very effective method of working with complex medical cases, and through this program, she trains others in that skill.
 It’s a masterclass in applying nutrition and lifestyle support to reverse chronic disease.
 It helps you break through formulas to find personalized programs that work.
 This doesn’t mean every client can be cured, but it does mean every client can be helped.

 How can you learn more?
-Visit Andrea’s website for all details, including the dates of the next class.
+Click here for all the details.

 Which Program Is Right for You?

 If you’re new to a health career, the ADAPT Health Coach training is the perfect choice.
 It lays a strong foundation for understanding how diet and lifestyle choices impact health, and how to motivate people to make long-lasting positive changes.

 If you’re already a healthcare practitioner and want to get better results with your clients, the Functional Nutrition training is for you.
 It is also possible to jump straight to this class if its curriculum truly resonates with you.
 They don’t require prior training, but be aware that it is a lot of science, and many of the students are already health coaches, dietitians, nurses, doctors, chiropractors, acupuncturists, and other health professionals who want to take their practice to the next level.